ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

-## 2.2.Assumptions of Logistic Regression
+## 2.2.
+Assumptions of Logistic Regression

 1. **Binary Outcome:** The dependent variable should be binary (0/1).
 2. **Independence:** Observations should be independent of each other.